-- 1 The EJB3 standard @Entity annotation indicates that the User class is an entity bean. - A Seam component needs a component name specified by the @Name annotation.
+- The JPA standard @Entity annotation indicates that the User class is an entity bean. - 2 A Seam component needs a component name specified by the @Name annotation.
 This name must be unique within the Seam application.
 When JSF asks Seam to resolve a context variable with a name that is the same as a Seam component name, and the context variable is currently undefined (null), Seam will instantiate that component, and bind the new instance to the context variable.
-In this case, Seam will instantiate a User the first time JSF encounters a variable named user. - Whenever Seam instantiates a component, it binds the new instance to a context variable in the component's default context.
+In this case, Seam will instantiate a User the first time JSF encounters a variable named user. - (3) Whenever Seam instantiates a component, it binds the new instance to a context variable in the component's default context.
 The default context is specified using the @Scope annotation.
-The User bean is a session scoped component. - The EJB standard @Table annotation indicates that the User class is mapped to the users table. - s name, password and username are the persistent attributes of the entity bean.
+The User bean is a session scoped component. - 4 The JPA standard @Table annotation indicates that the User class is mapped to the users table. - s name, password and username are the persistent attributes of the entity bean.
 All of our persistent attributes define accessor methods.
-These are needed when this component is used by JSF in the render response and update model values phases. - 6 An empty constructor is both required by both the EJB specification and by Seam. - The @NotNull and @Length annotations are part of the Hibernate Validator framework.
-Seam integrates Hibernate Validator and lets you use it for data validation (even if you are not using Hibernate for persistence). - 8 The EJB standard @Id annotation indicates the primary key attribute of the entity bean.
+These are needed when this component is used by JSF in the render response and update model values phases. - 6 An empty constructor is both required by both the JPA specification and by Seam. - The @NotNull and @Size annotations are part of the Bean Validation annotations specification (JSR-303).
+Seam integrates Bean Validation through Hibernate Validator, which is the reference implementation, and lets you use it for data validation (even if you are not using Hibernate for persistence). - The JPA standard @Id annotation indicates the primary key attribute of the entity bean.